How Losing Everything, Gave Me Everything

 We live in a disposable society.

-Let’s take a look at apple products.
+Let’s take a look at Apple products.

 I have to say I love them.
 I think they are premium products that are worth every penny for their quality and reliability.
 No matter how expensive they seem.